Health, Safety, Injury

 Both students and parents can get a personally fitted, professional-grade mouthguard through the Dental Careers folks at the West Potomac Academy, only $25.
 Click here for the page one of the West Potomac Academy personally fitted mouthguard form.
 Click here for page 2.

 Fields: Coaches have the primary responsibility to ensure fields and field equipment (posts, flags, pads) are suitable and safe for play.
+Referees will inspect grounds and equipment.

 Weather: We practice and play in the rain (field status permitting); this is rugby, after all.
 But ALL activities stop in the event of thunder OR lightning.
 All training and play halts immediately if thunder or lightning is detected, by anyone.
 This is non-negotiable.

-In the event of a thunder/lightning call, all club members–players, coaches and parents/supporters alike–must follow coaches’ directions and take appropriate shelter under grounded structures or in automobiles, and not on the field, under a canopy, under trees, etc. Players and parents/spectators are REQUIRED to follow coaches’ instructions in these situations.
+In the event of a thunder/lightning call, all club members–players, coaches, and parents/supporters alike–must follow coaches’ directions and take appropriate shelter under grounded structures or in automobiles, and not on the field, under a canopy, under trees, etc. Players and parents/spectators are REQUIRED to follow coaches’ instructions in these situations.
 A 20-minute clock begins at the sign of thunder or lightning, and resets to zero for all subsequent events.
 After 20 minutes of lightning- and/or thunder-free weather, activities may resume.

 Lightning Safety